MicrosoftDocs/Viva/Viva/insights/tutorials/power-bi-wellbeing.md

 5. In **Organizational data**, keep the preselected **Organization** attribute.
 We also recommend keeping the preselected **LevelDesignation** attribute.

    >[!Important]
-   >If you remove **LevelDesignation**, you'll get an error.
+   >If you don't have **LevelDesignation** in your organizational data file, or you remove it when building your query, you'll get an error.
 To run the query without **LevelDesignation**, select **Clean Query** on the error message.
 As mentioned earlier, removing preselected attribute impacts PowerBI visuals.
 In this case, you'll disable the **Chats with peers** visuals on the **Stay connected** page, so we don't recommend using those visuals for further analysis.

 6. Select any additional attributes (columns) that you want to include in the reports.
 7. Select **Run** to run the query, which might take a few minutes to complete.